maxaus2002/Evaluating-Deep-Learning-Models-for-Minute-Level-Bitcoin-Forecasting-and-Subsequent-Trading-/README.md

 - "RuntimeError: main thread is not in main loop
 Tcl_AsyncDelete: async handler deleted by the wrong thread"
 	Rerun Code, the issue happens very rarely during cache cleaning

+-Errors regarding depreceated code
+	Please ignore, is completely inconsequential and was just something I never got around to fixing as other things were far more important